Date: October 1st, 2014

 Considering the clinical picture is important in determining target MAP.
 Patients with uncontrolled hypertension at baseline will require higher MAPs to maintain end organ perfusion.
 These results suggest that perhaps there is not an ideal target MAP and support clinical practice of adjusting MAP to target end organ perfusion.

-Our Conclusions Compared to Authors’: Agree that this study does not demonstrate a 28 day mortality advantage of a higher targeted MAP in patients with septic shock undergoing resuscitation.
+Our Conclusions Compared to Authors’ Conclusions: We agree that this study does not demonstrate a 28 day mortality advantage of a higher targeted MAP in patients with septic shock undergoing resuscitation.

 SGEM Bottom Line: The ideal target MAP in septic shock is still unclear – patient factors play a role and care should likely be individualized.